sakethmandapaka/Python-loops/README.md

 # Python-loops
 In this Repo.
-You are going to know about the python loops video on bubble sort
+You are going to know about the python loops and  video on bubble sort